andrewpsp/lab/Readme.md

 #  Instantiate cluster via Vagrantfile

 `vagrant up`
-This will build a local Kubernetes image that uses the certified snap a full implmenation of the K8s technology (No toys) configuration deployments in the corrensponding directoris of the project.
+This will build a local Kubernetes image that uses the certified snap a full implmenation of the K8s technology (No toys) configuration deployments in the corrensponding directories of the project.

+# TODO

+- Deploy multi-tier application
+- Implement component instrumentation